TheREALMarkVanD/SegNet-RGB-D-for-Semantic-Segmentation/README.md

 - The encoder block returns both the **feature map** and the **pooling indices** from max pooling for later upsampling.

 ### 3. DecoderBlock
+A **Decoder block** consists of an upsampling layer(red layer) followed by multiple multiple blue layers (either 2 or 3).
 The decoder block mirrors the encoder but includes an important distinction:
 - In the **final decoder block**, the last convolutional layer should output the final feature map without batch normalization and ReLU.
 - This is because the output represents raw class scores (logits), which will be used in the loss function (e.g., `CrossEntropyLoss`).
 Applying ReLU or normalization at this stage would distort the classification scores.